tylerkowalchuk/docker-dock-it/README.md

    wp plugin delete hello akismet wp plugin install health-check query-monitor loco-translate --activate
    ```
+3. Test for MailHog bugs in PHP 7.4

 ## Lab
+Add the following to today's demo
-1. Update PHP to version 8.1.
+1. Update PHP to version 8.2.
 Confirm this worked by visiting the "Site Health" info tab.
 2. Update PHP config to allow 50MB uploads, increase PHP memory limit to 256MB, and increase max execution time to 5 minutes.
 Start [here](https://www.geeksforgeeks.org/php-php-ini-file-configuration/) and do some googling.
 Confirm this worked by visiting the "Site Health" info tab and uploading an image larger than 2MB.
 3. Using the following [article](https://www.codeinwp.com/blog/wp-cli/)
    and [WP CLI docs](https://developer.wordpress.org/cli/commands/),